ATL-Flaneur/CoreWebApp/README.md

 ### /clearusers

 Clear the user list.
-Pass in the current number of users via NumUsers as a safety check.
+Pass in the current number of users (obtainable via the *stats* API) via NumUsers as a safety check.

 Example (currently 10 users):